 - Cowl neckline: any drapes that fall on top of the bust will always enhance them.

-- Ruching: See how it appears that I have a full bossum in this picture?
+- Ruching: See how it appears that I have a full bust in the picture on the right!
 Created by the ruching and higher waist.

 - High waistline: emphasizes your breasts.